-Candidates will be assigned 2 different equines to ride.
+Component 1: On-site Horsemanship Component Candidates will be assigned 2 different equines to ride.

-- All candidates must wear ASTM/SEI approved helmets during their riding demonstration. - Candidates will groom and tack their mounts. - The riding segment will be conducted in a group.

-- Candidates will be divided into groups as circumstances dictate. - Candidates will ride their seat of preference for their first ride.
+- All candidates must wear ASTM/SEI approved helmets during their riding demonstration. - Candidates will groom and tack their mounts. - The riding segment will be conducted in a group. - Candidates will be divided into groups as circumstances dictate. - Candidates will ride their seat of preference for their first ride.
 Candidates may choose to ride hunt seat, dressage, or western but may also be asked to demonstrate some proficiency in another discipline.
-Advanced level instructors are expected to be very skilled in at least one discipline and functionally adequate in another. - Candidates will be asked to perform skills included in the Advanced instructor criteria common to each discipline and should perform them appropriately for the discipline in which they are riding (e.g., Western riders may be asked to perform a side-pass, dressage riders a leg-yield, etc.). - Candidates will be expected to warm up their equines appropriate to the equine's needs and demonstrate an equine assessment, utilizing the riding skills listed in the Advanced Criteria. - Evaluators may select specific skills from the criteria and request candidates perform them either individually or as a group.
+Advanced level instructors are expected to be very skilled in at least one discipline and functionally adequate in another. - Candidates will be asked to perform skills included in the Advanced instructor criteria common to each discipline and should perform them appropriately for the discipline in which they are riding (e.g., Western riders may be asked to perform a side-pass, dressage riders a leg-yield, etc.). - Candidates will be expected to warm up their equines appropriate to the equine's needs and

+- demonstrate an equine assessment, utilizing the riding skills listed in the Advanced Criteria. - Evaluators may select specific skills from the criteria and request candidates perform them either individually or as a group.
 Candidates will be asked to dismount and ride a second equine.
 The second ride may or may not be tacked in the candidate's preferred discipline.
 No tack changes (other than for safety concerns or for stirrup length) will be permitted. - Questions regarding the use of artificial aids should be directed to the host site representative. - Ride times may vary slightly according to circumstances, but candidates should anticipate a total ride time (including the second equine) of approximately 1 1⁄2 hours. - After dismounting the second equine, candidates will meet individually with the evaluators to verbally assess the two equines they rode.

-Component 2: The Lungeing Segment:
+The Lungeing Segment:

 The purpose of lunging segment is to assess the candidate's ability to handle a horse on the ground with a lunge line and whip.
 The lungeing segment is designed to show the candidate's knowledge of assessing soundness and energy level of the equine prior to a work session as well as demonstrate the use of a lunge line and whip as training tools.
-The lungeing segment t is a fiveminute demonstration and the candidate should be able to assess the fitness level of the equine and provide an appropriate lungeing session.
+The lungeing segment is a fiveminute demonstration and the candidate should be able to assess the fitness level of the equine and provide an appropriate lungeing session.
 Lungeing must include walk and trot in each direction and may include cantering if appropriate.

-- Candidates will be assigned one equine to lunge for five minutes. - The host site will groom the equine and apply leg protection if needed. - The candidate must lunge the horse in a snaffle bridle and must use a lunge line and lunge whip.
+- Candidates will be assigned one equine to lunge for five minutes. - The host site will groom the equine and apply leg protection if needed. - The candidate must lunge the horse in a snaffle bridle and must use a lunge line and lunge whip. - The host site will bridle the horse and present the horse to the candidate in a bridle and lead rope. - The lunge line will be attached by the candidate and must be connected to the horse using one of the following options: - 1.
+Directly to the bit (only if the horse has a flash or dropped nose band) - 2.
+Through the bit and over the poll to the bit on the opposite side of the horse - To the bit and the noseband

-Page 7 Updated 1/2022
+Page 7 Updated 1/2024